How To Set A Table

 How To Set Formal Cutlery

-To the left of the plate place the forks.
+For elegant table settings, to the left of the plate place the forks.
 The cutlery is placed from the outside in towards the plate, by course.
-We’ve included a salad fork and diner fork, as is traditional for North America.
-You might also include a fish fork, or move the salad fork over if you’re serving salad after the main course as some European countries do.
+We've included a salad fork and diner fork, as is traditional for North America.
+You might also include a fish fork, or move the salad fork over if you're serving salad after the main course as some European countries do.

 On the right side of the place setting place the knives and spoons, again working from the outside in.
 Always have the knife blade pointing toward the plate.